pauby/ChocoPackages/automatic/outlookcaldav/README.md

 You can pass the following parameters:

-- Install for all users not just the current user: `/allusers`
+* `/allusers`: Install for all users not just the current user.

 Example:

-`--params '"/allusers"'`
+`--package-parameters="'/allusers'"`

 ## Notes